 Another notable thing is that Camp Nelson is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Camp Nelson’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Camp Nelson’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The people who call Camp Nelson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Camp Nelson residents report their race to be White.
 Important ancestries of people in Camp Nelson include Portuguese, Welsh, Irish, Yugoslavian, and Other West Indian.